XRPLF/xrpl-dev-portal/content/concept-amendments.md

 ```

+### Amendment Blocked ###

+When an amendment gets enabled for the network after the voting process, servers running old versions of `rippled` that do not know about the amendment become "amendment blocked" because they no longer understand the rules of the network.
+Servers that are amendment blocked:

+* Cannot determine the validity of a ledger
+* Cannot submit or process transactions
+* Cannot participate in the consensus process
+* Cannot vote on future amendments

+The amendments that a `rippled` server is configured to vote for or against has no impact on whether the server becomes amendment blocked.
+A `rippled` server always follows the set of amendments enabled by the rest of the network, to the extent possible.
+A server only becomes amendment blocked if the enabled amendment is not included in the amendment definitions compiled into the server's source code -- in other words, if the amendment is newer than the server.

+If your server is amendment blocked, you must upgrade to a new version to sync with the network.

 ## Testing Amendments ##

 If you want to see how `rippled` behaves with an amendment enabled, before that amendment gets enabled on the production network, you can run use `rippled`'s configuration file to forcibly enable a feature.
 This is intended for development purposes only.